turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 `SubresourceData` usage:
 - The `SubresourceData` parameter points to an array of `SubresourceData` structs.
 The array size is determined by the `TextureDesc::ArraySize` * `TextureDesc::MipLevels`, so one structure for every subresource.
-- The `SubresourceData::pSysMem` pointer should point to the texture contents on the CPU that will be uploaded to the GPU.
+- The `SubresourceData::pData` pointer should point to the texture contents on the CPU that will be uploaded to the GPU.
-- The `SubresourceData::SysMemPitch` member is indicating the distance (in bytes) from the beginning of one line of a texture to the next line.
+- The `SubresourceData::rowPitch` member is indicating the distance (in bytes) from the beginning of one line of a texture to the next line.
 System-memory pitch is used only for 2D and 3D texture data as it is has no meaning for the other resource types.
-Specify the distance from the first pixel of one 2D slice of a 3D texture to the first pixel of the next 2D slice in that texture in the `SysMemSlicePitch` member.
+Specify the distance from the first pixel of one 2D slice of a 3D texture to the first pixel of the next 2D slice in that texture in the `slicePitch` member.
-- The `SubresourcData::SysMemSlicePitch` member is indicating the distance (in bytes) from the beginning of one depth level to the next.
+- The `SubresourcData::slicePitch` member is indicating the distance (in bytes) from the beginning of one depth level to the next.
 System-memory-slice pitch is only used for 3D texture data as it has no meaning for the other resource types.
 - For more complete information, refer to the [DirectX 11 documentation](https://docs.microsoft.com/en-us/windows/win32/api/d3d11/ns-d3d11-d3d11_subresource_data) on this topic, which should closely match.

 Related topics: [Creating Resources](#creating-resources), [Destroying Resources](#destroying-resources), [Binding resources](#resource-binding), [Subresources](#subresources)

 ##### GPU Buffers
 `GPUBuffer` type resources are used to store linear data which will be read or written by the GPU.
 There are a lot of buffer types, such as structured buffers, raw buffers, vertex buffers, index buffers, typed buffers, etc. used in [shaders](#shaders), that correspond to the simple `GPUBuffer` type on the CPU.
-The buffer type will be determined when creating the buffer with `GraphicsDevice::CreateBuffer(const GPUBufferDesc*, const SubresourceData*, GPUBuffer*)` function.
+The buffer type will be determined when creating the buffer with `GraphicsDevice::CreateBuffer(const GPUBufferDesc*, const void*, GPUBuffer*)` function.
 The first argument is the `GPUBufferDesc` that determines the dimensions, size, format and other properties of the texture resource.
-The `SubresourceData` is used to initialize the texture contents, it can be left as `nullptr`, when the texture contents don't need to be initialized, such as for textures that will be rendered into.
-The `GPUBuffer` is the texture that will be initialized.
+The `pInitialData` is used to initialize the buffer contents, it can be left as `nullptr`.
+The `GPUBuffer` is the buffer that will be initialized.

-`SubresourceData` usage:
-- The `SubresourceData::pSysMem` pointer should point to the buffer contents on the CPU that will be uploaded to the GPU Buffer.
-The size of the data is determined by the `GPUBufferDesc::ByteWidth` value that was passed to the `GraphicsDevice::CreateBuffer()` function.
-The buffer contents will be readily available by the time the GPU first accesses the buffer.

 Related topics: [Creating Resources](#creating-resources), [Destroying Resources](#destroying-resources), [Binding resources](#resource-binding), [Subresources](#subresources), [Updating GPU Buffers](#updating-gpu-buffers)

 ##### Updating GPU buffers
-A common scenario is updating buffers, when the developer wants to make data visible from the CPU to the GPU.
-The simplest way is to use the `GraphicsDevice::UpdateBuffer()` function.
-To use this successfully, the buffer must have been created with a `Usage` that is either `USAGE_DEFAULT` or `USAGE_DYNAMIC`.
-The `USAGE_IMMUTABLE` buffers cannot be updated after having been created.
-If the `USAGE_DEFAULT` is in effect, the buffer updating can be heavier on the CPU, and introduce additional [GPUBarriers](#gpu-barriers), but they can have superior GPU read performance, or can be writable by the GPU.
-On the other hand, `USAGE_DYNAMIC` type buffers will be lighter weight on the CPU side, but they could have worse GPU performance.
-If `USAGE_DYNAMIC` was specified, the buffer must also have been created with `CPUAccessFlags` member of the `GPUBufferDesc` that contains the value `CPU_ACCESS_WRITE` in order to be successfully updated.

-`GraphicsDevice::UpdateBuffer()` function can either take the dataSize parameter, or if it is left as default, the `GPUBufferDesc::ByteWidth` (that was specified at buffer creation time) number of bytes will be read from the `data` parameter and uploaded to the buffer.

-An other case is to dynamically allocate a temporary buffer using the `GraphicsDevice::AllocateGPU()` function.
-The developer has to specify the amount of space that needs to be allocated, and the function will return a `GPUAllocation` struct that has a `buffer` member that can be used for [resource binding](#resource-binding), a `data` pointer member that the application can write into, and an offset value, that indicates an offset that the new data will start from in the temporary buffer.
-Buffers that were allocated like this can be only used as index buffers, vertex buffers, instance buffers, or raw buffers.
-Attempting to use these as constant buffers, structured buffers, or typed buffers is not supported.
+A `GPUBuffer`'s `Usage` parameter specifies how the buffer memory is accessed.
+- `USAGE_DEFAULT`: The buffer memory is visible to the GPU but not the CPU.
+This means that it will observe maximum GPU performance, but special care needs to be taken to write the buffer contents.
+The GPU could write the memory from a shader or copy operation for example.
+You can also use the `UpdateBuffer()` function to update such a buffer from CPU (which uses a GPU copy).
+- `USAGE_UPLOAD`: The buffer can be written by the CPU and read by the GPU.
+Once such a `GPUBuffer` was created, it's memory is persistently mapped for CPU access, and can be accessed through the `GPUResource::mapped_data` pointer.
+It's perfect to update a `USAGE_DEFAULT` buffer from this by first filling the `USAGE_UPLOAD` buffer from the CPU, then let the GPU copy its contents to the `USAGE_DEFAULT` buffer with a shader or copy operation.
+- `USAGE_READBACK`: The buffer can be written by the GPU and the contents read by the CPU.
+The buffer memory is persistently mapped after creation, and accessible through the `GPUResource::mapped_data` pointer.

 ##### GPU Queries
 The `GPUQueryHeap` can be used to retrieve information from GPU to CPU.
 There are different query types: